 - These tests let you know when ovulation is approaching, not just when it’s already occurred, as with basal body temperature charting

-- Unlike with your basal body temperature, ovulation test strips can be used at any time of the day – not just right when you wake up before you get out of bed
+- Unlike with your basal body temperature, ovulation test strips and other products can be used at any time of the day – not just right when you wake up before you get out of bed

-- Many women are more comfortable using ovulation test strips than checking their cervical mucus for signs of ovulation
+- Many people are more comfortable using ovulation-tracking products than checking their cervical mucus for signs of ovulation

-- Ovulation test strips provide more precise information about your fertile days, instead of the estimated dates you’ll receive from ovulation apps.
+- Ovulation tests provide more precise information about your fertile days instead of the estimated dates you’ll receive from ovulation apps.
 A 2018 scientific study even concluded that mobile apps only yield a 21% accuracy rating.

-- Ovulation test strips are much more cost effective than fertility monitors like the Ava Bracelet or Ovacue Monitor, unless you use the monitor over a long TTC journey
+- Ovulation testing products are much more cost-effective than fertility monitors like the Ava Bracelet or Ovacue Monitor, unless you use the monitor over a long TTC journey

-Note that there are a few cons to using ovulation test strips.
+Note that there are a few cons to using ovulation tests.
 They do not confirm ovulation like BBT testing or using a fertility monitor.
-Also, some women experience multiple follicular stimulations, having 2 LH surges in one cycle even if they only ovulate once.
+Also, some users experience multiple follicular stimulations, having 2 LH surges in one cycle even if they only ovulate once.

 The first time I ordered ovulation test strips, I was overwhelmed by what I received in the mail: